 *Urates are a dark pink/red substance that many babies pass in the first couple of days.
 If they are still pink in colour beyond the first couple of days you should tell your midwife as it may be a sign your baby is not getting enough milk.

 ** With new disposable nappies it's often hard to tell if they're wet, so to get an idea if how much is enough urine, take a nappy and add 2-4 tablespoons of water.
-This will give you an idea of what to look/feel for.
+This will give you an idea of what to look and feel for.

-You can download and print the full Feeding Assessment here and find out more about newborn feeding and weight gain in the pages below.
+You can download and print the full Feeding Assessment here and find out more about newborn feeding here.